radres333/VHRShips/README.md

 Explanation_2             : Free style comment\
 Bounding Box              : x, y, width, height (Bounding box information of ship(s) distributed to the classes)\

-GET IN CONTACT WITH AUTHOR TO GET FULL DATASET AND METAFILE.
+GET IN CONTACT WITH AUTHOR TO GET METAFILE AND FULL DATASET.